Never Miss a Chance to Do the Most Good

 GENERAL POOL RULES

 Lifeguards have the final authority to enforce all rules, regulations, and safety measures.
-Policies and Procedures may change to create a safe and enjoyable environment for all patrons.
 All emergency procedures must be observed.
 Persons refusing to obey rules may be asked to leave the facility.

 1. The Emergency Alert System is two long whistle blasts.
 Upon hearing this, all patrons must exit the pools immediately.